 My name is Spencer Woodard, a northern California native, thirty years old.

-This weblog follows my global travels and focuses on plants, ethnobotany, agroforestry, agroecology, traditional agriculture & land management systems, photography, and related news and current events.
+This weblog follows my global travels focusing on plants, ethnobotany, agroforestry, agroecology, traditional agriculture & land management systems, general photography, and related news and current events.

 I am interested in the history of human relationships with plants and how the ever-changing state of these relationships has affected the ways in which our species interacts with and influences larger ecological systems in our midst.

 I derived the word Anthropogen (www.anthropogen.com), the title of this website, from the adjective Anthropogenic, meaning… of, relating to, or resulting from the influence of human beings on nature – examples being, Anthropogenic pollutants, or, Anthropogenic landscapes.

 Anthrome (www.anthrome.wordpress.com) refers to an Anthropogenic Biome, which describes the terrestrial biosphere in its contemporary, human-altered form using global ecosystem units defined by global patterns of sustained direct human interaction with ecosystems.

 After relocating to Argentina for a year when I was sixteen/seventeen, I have spent at least half of every subsequent year living, working, and traveling throughout Central and South America, Europe, Asia, and Africa, expanding my knowledge and familiarity with useful plants and how diverse species can be incorporated into dense, productive agro-ecosystems for the purposes of land restoration, reforestation, food production, resource renewal, and the preservation/dissemination of local and non-local biodiversity.
 I am currently living with my wife Katerina and daughter Tilia in Berkeley, California.
 I hold a self-designed, multi-disciplinary degree in Socio-Ecological Sustainability from Antioch College.